Hepatitis A symptoms

 How can I protect myself and others?

 You can protect yourself by getting vaccinated.
-It's especially important that you do it if you:
+It's especially important to do if you:

 - have close contact with someone who has the infection